 In the common Russian household dynamic, both parents usually work; it is more commonly the woman’s job than the man’s to care for the children and do the housework.
 However, many modern Russian families have alternative dynamics.
 For example, parents may be divorced, or work in different cities away from their children.
-Often, grandparents will help raising children whilst both parents work; they may keep the grandchildren for entire holiday periods to give the parents time for themselves.
+Often, grandparents will help raise children whilst both parents work, sometimes minding the grandchildren for entire holiday periods to give the parents time for themselves.

 Some families of lower-socioeconomic backgrounds may combine their assets in order for all members to have economic security.
 Typically, if grandparents live with the , their pensions contribute to the family budget.

 Generally, most Russians adore children and aspire to have their own.
 It’s a primary goal to see one’s child be more successful than oneself and so Russians are often deeply proud of their kids.
 People can be expected to boast of their son or daughter’s success.
 However, there is a growing tendency for people to deliberately choose to stay unmarried and childless in order to focus on their careers.
 Family sizes may also be limited by economic conditions.